mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-command/index.md

 ![](02.png)

-Once the initialization is complete, the editor will load all the previously open scripts (of any), and will enable the buttons and menus:
+Once the initialization is complete, the editor will load all the previously open scripts (if any), and will enable the buttons and menus:

 ![](03.png)